MasterKale/SimpleWebAuthn-homepage/docs/packages/browser.md

 ### `startAuthentication()`

-**Authentication** is analogous to existing account login.
+"Authentication" is analogous to existing account login.
 Authentication in the front end uses the following methods from this package:

 ```js
 import { startAuthentication } from '@simplewebauthn/browser';